MarkMa512/rabbitmq-crl-example/README.md

 ## Geting Started

 ### Start the RabbitMQ broker container
-1. using terminal, clone the repository to your computer:
+1. using terminal, clone the repository to your machine:
 ```
 git clone https://github.com/MarkMa512/rabbitmq-crl-example.git
 ```